Graph editing

 Jump connections

 Jump connections are a bit special as they cannot be drawn like any other connection.
 But that’s not all, apart from that, Jump connections can also be one-way or two-way connections.
 To make matters even more complex, their 2-way version can come in two flavours: A “pure” two-way jump connection, i.e. a Jump connection from A to B and another Jump connection back from B to A or a “mixed” two way connection, with a Jump connection leading from A to B and a regular one-way connection back from B to A. The latter version will be very rare, though.
-Now once again, this sounds more complicted than it actually is.
-The Jump connection horizontal line displayed in red(Outgoing Jump connection), viewed from the waypoints where the bots will start their jump can be seen in the picture below.
+Now once again, this sounds more complicated than it actually is.
+The Jump connection horizontal line displayed in red(Outgoing Jump connection), viewed from the nodes where the bots will start their jump can be seen in the picture below.

 _images/jump_connection.png